 - 7. Corrupt files on System Restore.
 Restore points with corrupted files in it will be deleted.

 How to Recover System Restore Points in Windows 10

 Solution 1.
 Enable System Restore

-Click Turn On System Protection in the Restore Settings tab and press OK to exit window.
+- Click Turn On System Protection in the Restore Settings tab and press OK to exit the window.